carpentries/instructor-training/06-design.md

 > but as Scott pointed out in
 > *[Seeing Like a State](http://www.amazon.com/Seeing-like-State-Certain-Condition/dp/0300078153/)*,
 > large organizations invariably prefer uniformity to productivity.

----
-layout: page
-subtitle: Learning Objectives
----
-> ## Learning Objectives
->
-> *   Learner can describe the characteristics of a good learning objective
->     and correctly state whether a learning objective meets those criteria.
-> *   Learner can correctly classify the level of a learning objective
->     in terms of Bloom's taxonomy and similar cognitive hierarchies.
-> *   Learner can write a learner profile describing a typical member of
->     their intended audience.
-{: .objectives}

 ## Writing Learning Objectives